Processing and Analysis of Raster Data#

 [6]:

-Now we can use the contents of the column posti_alue to select a ppostal area of our choice.
-Let’s try Kamppi; we know that the postal code for Kamppi is 00100
+Now we can use the contents of the column posti_alue (meaning postal area) to select a postal area of our choice.
+Let’s try Kamppi in city center; we know that the postal code for Kamppi is 00100.

 [7]: